HDrizzle/stack_machine/hardware_docs/vector_graphics_unit.md

 ### Sprite address limit

 When the main loop is going through deactivated sprites, it can leave the sprite memory write enable low for a long time, which can cause sprite updates from the computer to be missed.
 To prevent this the computer can set the highest prite address reached before looping back to 0.
 Writing to the 3rd bus input will use the LSB as the resolution config (something else) and the rest of the bits will be used to make an 8-bit number (LSB se tto 1).
 Setting these bits to all 1s will allow the whole sprite address range.
 This can also be used to quickly disable sprites higher in memory.

+### Sprite frames

+Because there are 256 sprites and 8 bytes allocated per sprite, that only uses 11 bits of the memory address.
+The chips I'm using have 15 bit addresses so I will have 4 bits of the address (11 - 14 although it doesn't actually matter) divide the entire memory into 16 "sprite frames" A sprite frame is a "version" of the sprite memory that can be switched over very fast by the computer simply by updating the corresponding bits in the 2nd bus register.
+The most recent sprite frame that was set is the one currently displayed.

 ## Simulation test data